Bridge Burner Not Working

 Step 1

-Unplug the range before touching any components — the bridge element links the two front-center burners into a single large cooking zone, and a failure here is often a burned-out element rather than a control issue.
-Set your multimeter to Rx1 and probe the element terminals: a good element shows measurable resistance, while an open reading (OL/infinite) confirms the element has failed and must be replaced.
-Never skip the continuity test, as replacing the wrong part wastes time and money.
+Make sure to unplug the range before touching any components.
+The bridge element connects the two front-center burners into a single large cooking zone, and often a burned-out element is the culprit rather than a control issue.
+Set your multimeter to Rx1 and probe the element terminals: a functional element shows measurable resistance, while an open reading (OL/infinite) indicates a failure that needs replacement.
+Don’t skip the continuity test—replacing the wrong part is a waste of time and money.

 Step 2

-Before removing the bridge element, take a photo of the spade connector positions so reassembly is straightforward.
-Use a flat-head screwdriver to gently pry off the ceramic insulating clips at the element leads, then push the spade connectors straight off the terminals to avoid bending them.
-Remove the two ¼” hex mounting screws at the back of the glass top frame and lift the element free — handle glass-top components carefully to avoid cracking the cooktop surface.
+Before you remove the bridge element, snap a photo of the spade connector positions for easier reassembly.
+Using a flat-head screwdriver, gently pry off the ceramic insulating clips at the element leads, then push the spade connectors straight off the terminals to avoid bending them.
+Remove the two ¼” hex mounting screws at the back of the glass top frame and lift the element free—be careful with glass-top components to avoid cracking the cooktop surface.

 Step 3

-The bridge switch controls whether bridge mode activates at all, so a switch stuck in the closed position will cause the bridge zone to behave erratically or not respond to the knob.
-Pull the knob straight off, disconnect the wiring harness, and test across the switch terminals on Rx1: the switch should read open when set to Off, and show continuity when activated.
-If it reads closed in the Off position, the switch is shorted internally and must be replaced regardless of element condition.
+The bridge switch controls whether bridge mode activates; a switch stuck in the closed position will cause erratic behavior or no response from the knob.
+Pull the knob straight off, disconnect the wiring harness, and test across the switch terminals on Rx1: it should read open when set to Off and show continuity when activated.
+If it reads closed in the Off position, the switch is shorted internally and must be replaced regardless of the element’s condition.

 Step 4

-If both individual front-center burners heat normally but the bridge mode specifically fails to activate, the element and switch are not your problem — the bridge circuit relay on the main control board has failed.
-This relay is responsible for sending power to the bridge element only when bridge mode is selected, and a failed relay means no voltage ever reaches that circuit.
-Replacing the control board is the correct fix at this stage; further component-level testing is generally not practical on these boards.
+If both individual front-center burners heat properly, but the bridge mode won’t activate, the issue likely lies with the bridge circuit relay on the main control board.
+This relay sends power to the bridge element only when bridge mode is selected.
+If it’s failed, no voltage reaches that circuit.
+Replacing the control board is the correct fix at this point, as further component-level testing on these boards isn’t practical.

 Step 5

-Before installing the new bridge element, inspect the spade connectors for corrosion or heat damage and crimp or replace any that look compromised — a poor connection is a common cause of repeat failures.
-Seat the spade connectors firmly onto the element terminals, reinstall the ceramic insulating clips to prevent shorts against the chassis, and secure the two ¼” hex mounting screws snugly without overtightening to avoid stressing the glass top frame.
-Double-check that no connectors are touching metal surfaces other than their intended terminals.
+Before installing the new bridge element, check the spade connectors for corrosion or heat damage and crimp or replace any that look compromised—a poor connection often leads to repeat failures.
+Firmly seat the spade connectors onto the element terminals, reinstall the ceramic insulating clips to prevent shorts against the chassis, and secure the two ¼” hex mounting screws snugly without overtightening to avoid stressing the glass top frame.
+Make sure no connectors are touching metal surfaces other than their intended terminals.

 Step 6

 Restore power to the range and select bridge mode at the knob to verify the repair.
-The element should heat evenly across the entire bridge zone within a few minutes — uneven heating or only one side warming indicates a connector is loose or the replacement element is faulty.
-If everything performs correctly, run the bridge zone for a full cooking cycle before returning the range to normal use to confirm the fix is stable under real operating conditions.
+The element should heat evenly across the entire bridge zone within a few minutes—uneven heating or only one side warming indicates a loose connector or a faulty replacement element.
+If everything works as it should, run the bridge zone for a full cooking cycle before returning the range to normal use to ensure the fix is stable under real operating conditions.

 Where to Buy Replacement Parts